mrzarquon/mrzarquon-pe_agent/README.md

 ##Overview

-The pe\_agent module installs, configures and manages the Puppet Enterprise Agent's pe-puppet service (the pe-mcollective components are managed by a different module).
+The pe\_agent module installs, configures and manages the Puppet Enterprise Agent software and the pe-puppet service (the pe-mcollective components are managed by a different module).

 ##Module Description

-The pe\_agent module is dependent on the PE Package Repositories available on any Puppet Enterprise Master version 3.2 or greater.
-This module was designed so that PE users who have recently upgraded to PE 3.2 can now easily upgrade their > 3.2 PE agents.
+The pe\_agent module is dependent on the PE Package Repositories (pe_repo classes) available on any Puppet Enterprise Master version 3.2 or greater.
+This module was designed so that PE users can easily upgrade their managed PE agents after a version upgrade of a deployment's PE server(s).

 ##Setup